 Since this problem is being raised by many merchants, there are a few third-party app developers who decided to create a solution.
-And they are very successful because the third-party app is probably the best way how to allow your customer to use multiple discount codes.
+And they are very successful because the third-party app is probably the best way how to allow your customer to use multiple discount codes at Shopify checkout.

 Our recommended app is called Stackable Discounts by Optizio.

-The way the app work is they collect the total discount amount from all the entered coupons.
-And generate a custom discount code which is automatically passed to the checkout.
+The way the app works is it collects the total discount amount from all the entered coupons.
+And generates a custom discount code which is automatically passed to the checkout.
 The code is one-time use only so it can’t be used again in the future.

-The disadvantage is that you need to create all your discounts in the third-party app, not in the Shopify Discounts section as you are used to.
+The disadvantage of using a third-party app is that you need to create all your discounts in the third-party app, not in the Shopify Discounts section as you are used to.
 From the customer perspective, it may be also a bit uncommon to enter the discount codes in the pop-up or on the cart page.
 In general, Shopify customers are used to entering the discount code during the checkout.